p2pu/learning-circles-user-manual/index.rst

 Welcome to learning circles user documentation!
 ========================================================

-This resource has been depricated.
+This resource has been deprecated.
 Head over to the knowledge base for udpdated documentation: https://docs.p2pu.org/tools-and-resources/tools-for-learning-circles

 .. toctree::
    :maxdepth: 2